Simple and efficient computational strategies for calculating orbital energies and pair-orbital energies from pCCD-based methods: Introduction

 However, wave function-based methods, including geminal-based approaches, often do not provide information or computationally affordable prescriptions for obtaining orbital energies (in contrast to (natural) occupation numbers).
 To address this issue, we propose and investigate various models for determining orbital energies from pCCD-based wave functions, focusing on scalable quantum chemical approaches that are applicable to realistic OPV materials.
 Our computational strategies are inspired by the work of Limacher,~\cite{piotrus-orbital-energies}, who exploited geminal-based pair-orbital energies for subsequent perturbation theory corrections.
-In this work, we aim to obtain computationally efficient methods for calculating orbital and pair-orbital energies from which approximate ionization potentials (IP), electron affinities (EA), double ionization potentials (DIP), and double electron affinities (DEA) can be derived.
+In this work, we aim to obtain computationally efficient methods for calculating orbital and pair-orbital energies from which approximate ionization potentials (IP), electron affinities (EA), double ionization potentials (DIP), and double electron affinities (DEA) {and compare them to the existing (D)IP-EOM-pCCD and (D)EA-EOM-pCCD implementations.
+The accuracy of these pCCD-EOM-based (D)IPs and EAs has been extensively benchmarked, including the commonly used exchange--correlation functionals. \mbox{~\cite{mamache2023benchmarking, galyńska2024benchmarking,galyńska2024exploring}} }

-This work is organized as follows.
+{Specifically, we introduce the modified Koopmans' theorem, which improves upon the standard Koopman's approach, by incorporating some fraction of electron correlation effects into the model.
+Theoretical foundations for that model are provided in section \mbox{~\ref{sec:theory}} (vide infra).
+That approach differs from the well-known Extended Koopmans' Theorem (EKT), representing the generalization of Koopmans' theorem to correlated wave functions.\mbox{~\cite{bozkaya2014accurate, smith1975extension, day1975extension}} Opposite to EKT, our modified Koopman's approach does not require diagonalization of the generalized Fock matrix to compute orbital energies (used to approximate IPs and EAs).

+It is important to stress that Koopman's-based approaches are not the only way to compute ionization potentials at a reduced cost.
+Other examples are, for instance, the semi-canonical second-order optimized effective potential (OEP2-sc) method and its scaled-opposite-spin (SOS) variant (OEP2-SOS-sc), \mbox{~\cite{Siecinska2022}} the low-scaling equation-of-motion coupled-cluster theory with single and double (EOM-CCSD) excitations and its second-order many-body perturbation theory (EOM-MBPT(2)) approximations,\mbox{~\cite{park2018low}} the low-scaling Green's Wave function (GW) algorithms,\mbox{~\cite{wilhelm2021low}} the Møller--Plesset energy differences and its SOS variant ($\Delta$MP2-SOS(IP)),\mbox{~\cite{smiga2018spin}} and the second-order algebraic diagrammatic construction (ADC(2))\mbox{~\cite{shaalan2022accurate}}.} This work is organized as follows.
 Section~\ref{sec:Theory} provides a brief review of the investigated theoretical models, followed by an explanation of the computational methodology in section~\ref{sec:comput-det}.
 Section~\ref{sec:results} presents a summary of numerical results and statistical analysis, leading to concluding remarks in section~\ref{sec:conclusions}.